ohager/burst-balance-alert/README.md

 4. Write down the id and key; you'll need to inject these credentials as environment variables `AWS_ID` and `AWS_SECRET`

-🚨 KEEP THIS KEYS SECRET 🚨
+🚨 KEEP THIS KEY SECRET 🚨

 ## Telegram Notification